MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/chrome-process.md

 ## Accessibility support with Chrome Process

-When you use Chrome Process to host web application in Unified Service Desk, to enable accessibility support for the webpages, the **ChromeAccessibilityRenderer** is introduced.
-This option enables accessibility support for the webpages and ensures the screen reader applications read the webpage.
+When you use Chrome Process to host web application in Unified Service Desk, to enable accessibility support for the web pages, the **ChromeAccessibilityRenderer** is introduced.
+This option enables accessibility support for the web pages so that the screen reader applications can read the web page.
 CEF mandates the **force-renderer-accessiiity** setting to be enabled when a screen reader is detected.
 The **force-renderer-accessiiity** setting is applied, if the UII option is not added or the value is set to **True**, and not applied if the value is set to **False**.

 After adding the UII option, if you set to false or leave the value empty, the UII option is disabled.